The ArcBest Story:

 Explore the fascinating history of radio and television broadcast in Fort Smith and the region.

-Court of Judge Isaac C. Parker
+Judge Isaac C. Parker

 Isaac Charles Parker was born on October 15, 1838 in Barnesville, Ohio.
 He studied law, passed the bar exam in 1859 and began his legal career in St. Joseph, Missouri.
 Parker was elected United States Congressman from Missouri for two terms, 1871-1874.
 Appointed by President Ulysses S. Grant in 1875, Isaac Parker began his famous tenure as Federal Judge for the Western District of Arkansas, a post he would hold until his death in 1896.